octopus-network/octopus-docs/src/maintain/validator-deploy.md

 ### Check the synchronization of the validator node

-The validator node must complete the synchronization of the chain data.
+For the validator node, it would last about 1~6 hours (it depends on how long the appchain had been running) to complete the synchronization of the appchain data.

 1. Log in to the AWS instance;